thycotic/privman-docs/troubleshooting/endpoint/filesystemwatcher.md

   ![Advanced Tab](images/catalina/retry-events-5.png)

-Once the policy is enabled on an endpoint, the agent performs the __Retry errored TMS Client Events (MacOS)__ command and send any files that might be in the /Library/Application Support/Thycotic/Agent/Transfer due to the Catalina FileSystemWatcher bug.
+Once the policy is enabled on an endpoint, the agent will perform the __Retry errored TMS Client Events (MacOS)__ command and send any events that have not been sent.